Chair of the LPP Investments Board

 In Professional Pensions' inaugural Women in Pensions awards, Sally was named a Role Model of the Year 2018.

-Chairman of LPP Partnership Holding Company Board, Non-Executive Director on LPP Investments Board, and Member of the LPP and LPPI Remuneration and Nomination Committee
+Michael is also Chairman of LPP Partnership Holding Company Board and Member of the LPP and LPPI Remuneration and Nomination Committee

 He was Chairman of The Pensions Regulator from 2011 to 2014, Chairman of the Audit Commission from 2006 until 2012 and Chairman of the NHS Confederation from 2012 until 2015.
 He was Non-Executive Director of HM Treasury and Chair of the Treasury Group Audit Committee from 2008 to 2014 and a Non-Executive Director of Network Rail 2012 to 2018.
 Michael was also the Chair of the youth homelessness charity, Centrepoint from 2004 to 2011.